Graunephar/RC522-I2C-test/README.md

-PlatformIO project showing how to use RC522 Mini in i2c mode.
+PlatformIO example project showing how to use RC522 Mini in i2c mode.

-To set the breakout board in i2c mode you need to cut the connection grounding pin 1 as discussed in [this thread](https://forum.arduino.cc/index.php?topic=442750.0) on the arduino forum
+To set the breakout board in i2c mode you need to cut the connection grounding pin 1 as discussed in [this thread](https://forum.arduino.cc/index.php?topic=442750.0) on the arduino forum.

 I used the drill method suggested by Renate-USB in above post.